microsoft/pyright/README.md

 ## FAQ
 **Q:** What is the difference between pyright and the [Microsoft Python Visual Studio Code plugin](https://github.com/Microsoft/vscode-python)?

-**A:** Pyright is focused on type checking and is a side project with no dedicated team.
+**A:** Pyright is focused on type checking.
 The Python VS Code plugin is Microsoft’s officially-supported extension for VS Code and provides a diverse array of features including auto-complete, debugging, linter plugins, type-checking plugins, and much more.
 Pyright can be used alongide the Microsoft Python extension.

 **Q:** What is the difference between Pyright and the [Microsoft Python Language Server](https://github.com/Microsoft/python-language-server)?

-**A:** The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin, and it is officially supported by a team of Microsoft engineers.
-It focuses on providing core editing capabilities such as auto-completion (including third-party libraries), code navigation, and documentation.
+**A:** The Microsoft Python Language Server is a [language server protocol (LSP)](https://microsoft.github.io/language-server-protocol/) implementation that works with the Microsoft Python VS Code plugin.
+It is officially supported by a team of Microsoft engineers.
+It focuses on providing core editing capabilities such as auto-completion, code navigation and documentation.
 Pyright is focused on providing fast syntax and type checking with features such as more configurabilty and command-line execution.

 **Q:** What is the long-term plan for Pyright?